Pair dressed in religious garb to rob banks, authorities say

 She faces up to 41 years in prison when sentenced Sept.
 21, authorities said.

-Her co-conspirator, identified as Swahilys Pedraza-Rodriquez, 19, of New Haven, Conn., took $2,900 while robbing the Garfield bank at gunpoint, authorities said.
+Arias and her co-conspirator, identified as Swahilys Pedraza-Rodriquez, 19, of New Haven, Conn., took $2,900 while robbing the Garfield bank at gunpoint, authorities said.

 Arias’ two guilty pleas came just weeks after Pedraza-Rodriguez, of pleaded guilty to the same offenses.
 She is scheduled to be sentenced in August, according to NJ.com.